 A patch of water on an unsealed piece of Colonial White granite.

 The darker patch left after the water has been wiped off, showing water penetration into the stone.
 When this starts to happen near your sink you need to reseal the granite.
+Never fear – this is not a difficult process, and we have a full page explanation (with video!) of how to go about it.

 Although both granite and quartz are very hard, it is nevertheless possible to scratch them – with other pieces of stone, ceramic or glass, or diamonds etc. One difference we have observed in samples of granite and quartz in our office is that dark granites tend to scratch to a dark colour, whereas quartz looks lighter where it is damaged.
 The result of this is that black quartz can look far tatty more quickly than similar-toned granites.
 This is a significant advantage of black granite.
 It would probably be fair to say that the high-end brands of quartz seem to suffer less from this issue, and, as ever, patterned stones disguise issues better than plain ones.
 It would also be fair to say that the big samples in our office suffer a very high level of wear and tear, being bashed against and slid over each other – worktops in a normal kitchen will not experience anything like the abrasion we see here.